araffin/robotics-rl-srl/README.md

     - Baxter-v0: A bridge to use a baxter robot with ROS (in simulation, it uses Gazebo)
 - Robobo: A Robobo robot that must reach a target position.
     - RoboboGymEnv-v0: A bridge to use a Robobo robot with ROS.
+- OmniRobot: An Omnidirectional robot on a 2d terrain that must reach a target position (see [Working With Real Robots: OmniRobot](https://github.com/GaspardQin/robotics-rl-srl/tree/master/real_robots))
+    - OmnirobotEnv-v0: Simulator but also a bridge to use an OmniRobot with ROS.

 Please read the [documentation](https://s-rl-toolbox.readthedocs.io/) for more details (e.g. adding a custom environment).